 The Biggest of All Dahlonega Festivals, Gold Rush

 3rd weekend in Oct.- Dahlonega’s largest festival.
 Thousands come to celebrate Dahlonega’s 1828 discovery of gold.
 Over 300 art and craft exhibitors gather around the Square and Historic District in support of this annual event.
 Included are a 5K road race, fashion show, gold panning contest, wheelbarrow race, King and Queen Coronation, hog calling, buck dance contest, gospel singing, wrist wrestling and many other exciting events.
 This is the largest of all Dahlonega Festivals.
-Information at their web site.
+Visit our gold rush blog post for more information.
 Two night minimum required.

 Old Fashion Christmas

 The colorful and beautifully illuminated historic downtown square forms the backdrop for wonderful Christmas activities.
 One of Southeast Tourism’s top 20 seasonal events the annual celebration provides fun for everyone.
 Shoppers are entertained with caroling, hospitality tables, and activities through the weekends before Christmas.
 Of all of the Dahlonega events this is a favorite and helps get guests in the holiday mood.
-Information at their web site.
+More information at Dahlonega Christmas

 If you want to venture out of the area you may want to attend one of the following festivals and events: